danho-de/ddns-updater/README.md

   Loads settings from a JSON configuration file (`config/config.json`) and automatically reloads when changes are detected.

 - **Health Check Endpoint:**
-  Exposes a `/health` HTTP endpoint that reports the app’s status, including:
+  Exposes a `/health` HTTP endpoint that reports the application’s status with a detailed JSON structure.
+The output includes:

+  - Created: Timestamp when the application started.
+  - Path: The request path (typically /health).
+  - Args: The command-line arguments used to start the application.
+  - State: Detailed health state including:
+    - Status: Indicates whether the application is "starting", "healthy", or "unhealthy".
+    - FailingStreak: The count of consecutive failed IP update attempts.
+    - Log: A list of recent log entries, each containing:
+      - Start: Timestamp when the health check started.
-  - Current health status
+      - End: Timestamp when the health check ended.
-  - Last update time
-  - Last error (if any)
-  - Current public IP
-  - Uptime and update interval
+      - ExitCode: Exit code (0 for success, 1 for failure).
+      - Output: A message indicating the outcome of the check.

 - **Graceful Shutdown:**
   Listens for interrupt signals (Ctrl+C) and shuts down cleanly.